BEYOND THE BRIDGE, A ROCK & ROLL SERIES: Spanning the musically innovative years between 1966 and 1991, the Beyond The Bridge series follows the

 Book One - With A Dream (1966-1971): Book One begins in Swinging London at the height of the British Invasion.
 A young, rather naive Gordon Hammond forms a band called Tuppence and, due to his genius as a visionary songwriter and guitarist, as well as the group's innovative sound, they skyrocket to the top of the charts.
 When Gordon meets supermodel Felicity, his entire life changes as he begins to learn that "Fame and Fortune" and the forfeit it demands, is no respecter of persons.

-Book Four - Enharmonic Intervals: The Memoirs of Gordon Hammond: Working from voluminous notes, sketches, and research material, SK Waller is currently compiling the recollections of the fascinating, reclusive main character, Gordon Hammond.
+Enharmonic Intervals, The Memoirs of Gordon Hammond: (Forthcoming) Working from voluminous notes, sketches, and research material, SK Waller is currently compiling the recollections of the fascinating, reclusive main character, Gordon Hammond.
 In this revealing first-person narrative, and with disarming frankness, Gordon describes his childhood and family life, his rise to fame, his failed marriage, and the pressures of maintaining his status as a music icon.
-Exposing events of his life that he has kept hidden from the public and his fans until now, Gordon tells his story with his characteristic warmth and humor.
+Revealing events of his life that he has kept hidden from the public and his fans until now, Gordon tells his story with his characteristic warmth and humor.

-A POLITE LITTLE MADNESS: SK Waller remembers her life's experiences, the people she has met, and the lessons she has learned in brief, poignant vignettes.
+A POLITE LITTLE MADNESS: (Forthcoming in 2015) SK Waller remembers her life's experiences, the people she has met, and the lessons she has learned.
 A survivor of severe child abuse, a teenaged widow, and the mother of an autistic child, she learned to face her trials by holding onto her belief that life is art and should be embraced through both the ups and the downs.
 Remembering her colorful escapades, her musical career, and the fascinating people she has known, Waller shares how she learned what true success is and how she made her diverse, fascinating life a celebration.

-TOUCHING FIRE: Gentle, artistically gifted, and in love with God, a young Franciscan monk is sent from his monastery to instruct the daughter of a wealthy, widowed don on the Costa de Oro of southern Spain.
+TOUCHING FIRE: (Forthcoming) Gentle, artistically gifted, and in love with God, a young Franciscan monk is sent from his monastery to instruct the daughter of a wealthy, widowed don in Andalucia, Spain.
 In this young woman, Brother Andrew finds a virtuosa guitarist and composer as well as a kindred spirit.
 When they fall in love with each other, he is forced to grapple not only with his vows, but also with God and his love of the monastic life.
 The choices they make as individuals change both their lives forever, leaving him to put his faith to the test for the remainder of his life.